A Course on the Introduction to Quantum Software Engineering: Experience Report: Observations and Lessons Learned

-\header{Use projects as the primary synthesis mechanism.} Project-based learning is well suited to QSE education.
-Projects expose students to realistic tooling, empirical evaluation, and trade-offs that are difficult to convey through lectures alone.
-Structured proposals and iterative feedback are critical for managing scope and feasibility.
+In this offering, projects supplied sustained contact with tooling, empirical evaluation, and trade-offs that lectures alone did not provide.
+Structured proposals and iterative feedback were important for managing scope and feasibility.

-\header{Be cautious with high-stakes individual assessment.} A recurring challenge was fairly assessing individual work amid widespread LLM use.
-Individual assignments were thus capped at 30\% of the final grade, with holistic grading for Assignment 2's open-ended writing.
-This reduced assessment fragility while preserving engagement.
-In similar courses, early individual assessments should remain low-weight unless expectations around tool use and authorship are clearly defined and enforceable.
+A recurring challenge was fairly assessing individual work amid widespread LLM use.
+Individual assignments were therefore capped at 30\% of the final grade, with holistic grading for Assignment~2's open-ended writing.
+Similar courses should define expectations around tool use and authorship before assigning high weight to such work.

-\header{Pilot in lecture, scale in labs.} For a first offering, embedding hands-on activities directly in lecture can be valuable because it allows the instructor to observe misconceptions, refine activity structure, and identify what requires additional scaffolding.
-If enrolment later increases, the same activities can be migrated to TA-led lab sections with limited redesign.
-In this sense, early offerings can serve not only to validate the pedagogy but also to help build a future teaching-assistant pipeline from students who have already completed the course.
+Embedding hands-on activities in the first lecture offering allowed direct observation of misconceptions and scaffolding needs.
+If enrolment increases, revised activities could be piloted in TA-led labs; students who completed the course may form part of the future TA pool.

-\header{Plan for evolution.} While core quantum information concepts and SE principles are relatively stable, tooling ecosystems and QSE research evolve rapidly: according to~\cite[Fig. 2]{murillo2025quantum}, the number of QSE-related publications grew from fewer than 10 per year before 2019 to more than 200 in 2023.
+While core quantum information concepts and SE principles are relatively stable, tooling ecosystems and QSE research evolve rapidly: according to~\cite[Fig. 2]{murillo2025quantum}, the number of QSE-related publications grew from fewer than 10 per year before 2019 to more than 200 in 2023.
 Course design should therefore anticipate change.
 Regular content review, reliance on openly available instructional materials, and use of latest research papers can facilitate timely updates while preserving conceptual continuity across course iterations.

-Overall, this experience indicates that a dedicated course on QSE is feasible within a standard CS curriculum.
-With careful sequencing, active learning, and modular design, SE students can meaningfully engage with both quantum concepts and their associated engineering challenges.
+Overall, this offering establishes that the documented course design was deliverable within one CS curriculum.
+Its adaptation and effects in other settings remain to be evaluated.